axllent/silverstripe-weblog-categories/README.md

-# SilverStripe Weblog Categories
+# Silverstripe Weblog Categories

-A module extension to add categories to the [SilverStripe Weblog module](https://github.com/axllent/silverstripe-weblog).
+A module extension to add categories to the [Silverstripe Weblog module](https://github.com/axllent/silverstripe-weblog).

 It provides the necessary controller extensions for Weblog to browse by category.